Kaikz/ArmorSlots/README.markdown

 ## ArmorSlots

-Store blocks/items in your armor slots.
+Set of utilities to handle all your armor needs.

 ### Commands
 - /hat
 - /chestplate
 - /leggings
 - /boots
-- /firearmor
+- /armor [type]

 ### Permissions
 - armorslots.hat